jedreky/WasteData/README.md

 docker-compose up
 ```

-Note that in the current all the data will be lost once the container is gone, in order to go for persistent storage would have to mount some volume.
+Note that in the current all the data will be lost once the container is gone, in order to have some persistent storage we would have to mount some volume.

 To ingest data: